DataSF/draft-publishing-standards/boundaries/supervisor_districts.md

 | ... | 10 |
 | ... | 11 |

+## Use

+@TODO

-## Acceptable values for no district
+## Accepted values

-Sometimes a dataset doesn't have accurate geographic information or there just isn't a relevant location for the record.
-For example, [not all 311 cases](https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6) have a location.
+* Column name should be `Supervisor District` or `supervisor_district`
+* Values between 1 and 11 (integer)
 * Acceptable ways to indicate no district include:
   * `null` meaning the field has no value
   * `-1` or `0`
   * Indicate how no district is represented in your data dictionary
+  * For example, [not all 311 cases](https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6) have a location and won't have an associated district

+## Reference
+@TODO: put in table format

+* [Those supervisor districts](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Current-Supervisor-Districts/qr9q-k4m2) are a common boundary of interest to those doing citywide analysis.